xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | No |

 Changes the signature requirements for the XRP Ledger protocol so that non-fully-canonical signatures are no longer valid in any case.
-This protects against [transaction malleability](transaction-malleability.html) on _all_ transactions, instead of only transactions with the [`tfFullyCanonicalSig` flag](transaction-common-fields.html#global-flags) enabled.
+This protects against [transaction malleability](transaction-malleability.html) on _all_ transactions, instead of only transactions with the [<span class="code-snippet">tfFullyCanonicalSig</span> flag](transaction-common-fields.html#global-flags) enabled.

-Without this amendment, a transaction is malleable if it uses a secp256k1 signature and does not have `tfFullyCanonicalSig` enabled.
-Most signing utilities enable `tfFullyCanonicalSig` by default, but there are exceptions.
+Without this amendment, a transaction is malleable if it uses a secp256k1 signature and does not have <span class="code-snippet">tfFullyCanonicalSig</span> enabled.
+Most signing utilities enable <span class="code-snippet">tfFullyCanonicalSig</span> by default, but there are exceptions.

 With this amendment, no single-signed transactions are malleable. ([Multi-signed transactions may still be malleable](transaction-malleability.html#malleability-with-multi-signatures) if signers provide more signatures than are necessary.)
-All transactions must use the fully canonical form of the signature, regardless of the `tfFullyCanonicalSig` flag.
+All transactions must use the fully canonical form of the signature, regardless of the <span class="code-snippet">tfFullyCanonicalSig</span> flag.
 Signing utilities that do not create fully canonical signatures are not supported.
 All of Ripple's signing utilities have been providing fully-canonical signatures exclusively since at least 2014.

-For more information, see [`rippled` issue #3042](https://github.com/ripple/rippled/issues/3042).
+For more information, see [<span class="code-snippet">rippled</span> issue #3042](https://github.com/ripple/rippled/issues/3042).

 ## SHAMapV2